🎡 Spin the wheel & win up to 40% OFF your Thai course.

 To call each Thai consonant, there are 2 parts in a consonant name:

-1. Initial consonant sound + -oor sound
+1. Initial consonant sound with “-oor” sound

-2. Example word that represent the consonant
+2. Example word that represents the consonant

 For example